prafullwahatule/BI-Amazon-Sale-Report/README.md

 The Overview page provides a **high-level summary of Amazon sales performance**.
 It allows stakeholders to quickly understand overall business trends, monitor sales performance, and identify growth opportunities.

+---

-### Page-Specific Visuals
+### 📈 Page-Specific Visuals
 The Overview page focuses on visualizing metrics that **summarize overall performance**:

-- **Top 5 Category by Total Sales:**
+- 🏆 **Top 5 Category by Total Sales:**
   Highlights the product categories generating the highest revenue.
-  *Purpose:* Helps stakeholders identify which product categories drive the most business and which are underperforming.
+  *Insight:* Helps stakeholders identify which categories drive the most business and which need improvement.

-- **Fulfilment by Total Sales:**
+- 🚚 **Fulfilment by Total Sales:**
   Compares revenue contributed by Amazon (FBA) and Merchant (FBM) fulfilment.
-  *Purpose:* Helps understand operational dependency and the impact of fulfilment methods on total sales.
+  *Insight:* Understand operational dependency and the impact of fulfilment methods on total sales.

-- **State Wise Total Sales:**
+- 🌎 **State Wise Total Sales:**
   Shows total sales distributed across all states on a map.
-  *Purpose:* Visualizes regional performance, allowing stakeholders to spot high-performing and low-performing regions geographically.
+  *Insight:* Visualizes regional performance, allowing stakeholders to spot high-performing and low-performing regions geographically.

-- **Promotion Type by Total Sales:**
+- 🎁 **Promotion Type by Total Sales:**
-  Compares revenue generated from orders with promotions vs without promotions.
+  Compares revenue from orders with promotions vs without promotions.
-  *Purpose:* Evaluates the effectiveness of marketing campaigns and discounts in driving sales.
+  *Insight:* Evaluates the effectiveness of marketing campaigns and discounts in driving sales.

-- **Monthly Sales Trend:**
+- 📅 **Monthly Sales Trend:**
   Line chart showing total sales month-by-month.
-  *Purpose:* Tracks seasonality, growth trends, and identifies peaks or dips in revenue over time.
+  *Insight:* Tracks seasonality, growth trends, and identifies peaks or dips in revenue over time.

+---

-### Visuals / Charts on Overview Page
+### 📊 Visuals / Charts on Overview Page
 | Sr. No. | Name | Visual Type | Columns Used | Purpose / Insight |
 |---------|------|-------------|--------------|-----------------|
 | 1 | Top 5 Category by Total Sales | Stacked Column Chart | Category, Total Amount | Identifies top-performing product categories and revenue contribution. |